marciofrayze/segunda.tech-elmstatic/_pages/about.md

 My name is Marcio Frayze David and I am the author of the project *segunda.tech*.
 You can read the articles I wrote in english <a href=https://segunda.tech/tags/english/>here</a>.

-I have been developing software for over a decade and since 2009 I have been working as a systems analyst at the Brazilian Federal Data Processing Service ([SERPRO](https://serpro.gov.br)), where I help several teams to implement solutions for clients such as the Brazilian Internal Revenue Service ([Receita Federal](http://receita.economia.gov.br/Receita Federal)) and the National Traffic Department ([SENATRAN](https://portalservicos.denatran.serpro.gov.br)).
+I have been developing software for over a decade and have been working as a systems analyst at the Brazilian Federal Data Processing Service ([SERPRO](https://serpro.gov.br)) since 2009, where I help several teams to implement solutions for clients such as the Brazilian Internal Revenue Service ([Receita Federal](http://receita.economia.gov.br/Receita Federal)) and the National Traffic Secretariat ([SENATRAN](https://portalservicos.denatran.serpro.gov.br)).

 One of the projects I helped develop was the App [Digital Transit Wallet (CDT)](https://servicos.serpro.gov.br/carteira-digital).